mpellegrin/wordpress-plugin-sendinblue-integration/README.md

-# wordpress-plugin-sendinblue-integration
+# Wordpres SendInBlue Campaigns integration
-This plugin uses the SendInBlue™ API to create campaings from your Wordpress site.
+This plugin uses the SendInBlue™ API to create campaings from your Wordpress content.

-It integrates the next events from [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) plugin os blocks in created campaign.
+Most notably, it integrates the events from [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) as blocks in created campaign.

+Please note that **the [official SendInBlue plugin](https://wordpress.org/plugins/mailin/) is required for this plugin to work properly**

 ## Main features
  * Easy campaigns creation from the Wordpress interface, re-using the contents.